List of UFC champions: The Ultimate Fighter

 The Ultimate Fighter (TUF) is a reality television series and mixed martial arts competition produced by the UFC.
 The show features professional fighters living together and competing against one another in a tournament for a contract with the UFC.

-Champions by nationality
+Championship wins by nationality

-Division champions are the primary separation criteria due to being non-closed competition.
+The table is divided by number of division championships, tournament championships, total championships, and individual champions.
+Fighters with multiple championship wins have each championship counted for the total.
+There is a distinction between the total number of championships won by a nationality and the number of individual fighters that won them.
+Division championships are the primary separation criteria due to being non-closed competition.
 It includes title holders and interim title holders.
+Countries that are tied are separated by number of individual champions.
 Interim champions who become undisputed champions are listed only once.
-People with multiple title reigns will have each of them counted.
-Tournament wins are secondary due to many tournaments being country-specific and thus not generally a national achievement to win.
+Tournament championships are secondary due to many tournaments being country-specific and thus not generally a national achievement to win.
 Runners-up and TUF runners-up are not included.

 TUF winners by nationality

 Most wins in title bouts

 Fighters with four or more championship and/or interim championship title wins.
 Fighters with the same number of title wins are arranged in order of most title fights.
 Tournament championships and TUF winners are not included.